teetsjeremy/dcProject/README.md

 Features Left to Implement

-I would like to implement a search engine to sort and find issues
+I would like to implement a search engine to sort and find issues.
+I would also like to possible create a notification system to alert users when someone has updated thier post.

 Technologies Used

-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.
+Framework
+Bootstrap is the framework that I ended up using.
+I originally used materialize, however I couldn't get elements to render the way I wanted.
+So I simply switched to a framework that I am more familiar with.

 JQuery
 The project uses JQuery to simplify DOM manipulation.

+Email
+The contact form was put in place but not actually initialized as I felt it was unneccesary to have any actual emails be sent for the project

 Testing

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:

 Edit issue form:
 verify all edit, delete, and done buttons work